+Edits add leak repair to GSEP accelerated cost recovery and eliminate 20-year deadline for replacing leak-prone pipe:

 G.L. c.
 25 § 1A

 [Text of section added by 2021, 8, Sec.
 15 effective June 24, 2021.]

 Section 1A.
 In discharging its responsibilities under this chapter and chapter 164, the department shall, with respect to itself and the entities it regulates, prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.